Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

         needs.
     d)  Prerequisites of a course: students must accumulate before studying that course.
-    d) Thesis and graduation project have a knowledge volume of 5 to 10 credits as specifically specified in the training program;
+    đ) Thesis and graduation project have a knowledge volume of 5 to 10 credits as specifically specified in the training program;
     e)  Internship and practical training (if any) is a compulsory subject.
-    f)  Conditional courses are foreign language, physical education, national defense and security education and supplementary skills courses.
+    g)  Conditional courses are foreign language, physical education, national defense and security education and supplementary skills courses.
 The assessment results of conditional courses are not included in the semester average, course average and cumulative